 Apply knowledge of science content to real-world challenges

-Learn about local ecological communities (producers, consumers and decomposers) with special focus on sugar maples, crayfish, birds, fungus and and their respective adaptations
+Learn about local ecological community roles (producers, consumers and decomposers) with special focus on sugar maples, crayfish, birds, fungus and and their respective adaptations

 Explore Ohio and National Park geology

-Observe and measure the physics of playgrounds and properties of matter and biomimicry inspired engineering
+Observe and measure the physics of playgrounds and properties of matter and engineer biomimicry-inspired inventions

 3-5 Curricula